thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

  {% endraw %}
  {% endhighlight %}

+I love the tersity of this code.
 But this will not work without another **important** change to the animation metadata!

 > Remember that the `@visibilityChanged` animation trigger property has defined states for the values: `shown` or `hidden`.

-If you use the myFader::`isVisible` boolean property, then your animation state values must be changed to `true` and `false` since those are the possible values of that property.
+If you use the `myFader::isVisible` boolean property, then your animation state values must be changed to `true` and `false` since those are the possible values of the `isVisible` property.

 {% highlight js %}